© Unofficial Royalty 2024

 Unofficial Royalty: Lionel of Antwerp, 1st Duke of Clarence

-October 17, 1680 – Death of Charles FitzCharles, 1st Earl of Plymouth, an illegitimate son of King Charles II of England by Catherine Pegge; in Tangier, Morocco; buried at Westminster Abbey in London, England
+October 17, 1680 – Death of Charles FitzCharles, 1st Earl of Plymouth, illegitimate son of King Charles II of England and his mistress Catherine Pegge, in Tangier, Morocco; buried at Westminster Abbey in London, England

-Wikipedia: Charles FitzCharles, 1st Earl of Plymouth (Unofficial Royalty article coming soon.)
+Unofficial Royalty: Charles FitzCharles, 1st Earl of Plymouth

 October 17, 1734 – Birth of Count Grigory Grigoryevich Orlov, lover of Catherine II (the Great), Empress of All Russia, at the family estate in Lyutkino, Russia

-Count Grigory Grigoryevich Orlov was, along with his brother Alexei, instrumental in the fall of Catherine’s husband Peter III, Emperor of All Russia.
+Count Grigory Grigoryevich Orlov and his brother Alexei were instrumental in the fall of Catherine the Great’s husband Peter III, Emperor of All Russia.
 He gave Catherine the famous Orlov Diamond which was used in the scepter of the Romanov rulers and was the father of at least one of Catherine’s children, Alexei Grigorievich Bobrinsky.
 Catherine and Orlov had a long-time relationship from 1759 – 1774, spanning the time Catherine was a Grand Duchess and Empress.

 Unofficial Royalty: Count Grigory Grigoryevich Orlov, lover of Catherine II (the Great), Empress of All Russia